Pure Storage: The Best House In The Worst Street?

 Why new entrants have struggled

-Fusion IO couldn't crack $400 million in annual revenue and was serving a specific niche, specifically Server side flash.
-Fusion IO served a small TAM, had a small customer base and was unable to differentiate itself.
+Fusion-io couldn't crack $400 million in annual revenue and was serving a specific niche, specifically server-side flash.
+Fusion-io served a small TAM, had a small customer base, and was unable to differentiate itself.

-VMEM could not compete with other all flash array vendors.
-EMC and NTAP have massive resources at their disposal and their solutions are more mature.
+VMEM could not compete with other all-flash array vendors.
+EMC and NTAP have massive resources at their disposal, and their solutions are more mature.

 NMBL is at an interesting inflection point.
-They are now at $100m in revenue per quarter but are showing worsening operating leverage.
+It is now at $100m in revenue per quarter, but is showing worsening operating leverage.
 The pressure is on NMBL to become profitable.

-The Storage Market is in a lot of pain
+The storage market is in a lot of pain

-To begin we'd like to be clear, Storage may never grow again.
-The table below is sourced from IDC and illustrates the overall storage market declined 3% in the third quarter of 2016 (YoY).
+To begin, we'd like to be clear that storage may never grow again.
+The table below is sourced from IDC and illustrates the overall storage market decline of 3% in the third quarter of 2016 (YoY):

-There are many reasons for the decline in storage, the key reasons include:
+There are many reasons for the decline in storage.
+The key reasons include:

-- Converged Infrastructure and Hyper Converged Infrastructure, HCI: This is where compute, storage and virtualisation comes together in one single box.
+- Converged Infrastructure and Hyper Converged Infrastructure, HCI: This is where compute, storage and virtualisation come together in one single box.
 HCI leans more towards a software-based architecture.

-- Cloud Computing: Infrastructure companies such as AWS are allowing some customers to offload data storage to AWS rather than invest in their data centre.
+- Cloud Computing: Infrastructure companies such as AWS (NASDAQ:AMZN) are allowing some customers to offload data storage to AWS rather than invest in their data centre.

 Will Pure Storage be the next victim of a competitive storage market?

 It now has been 24 years since the last independent profitable storage company was born, NTAP.
-The storage market is in decline and the short interest on PSTG is at 40%.
+The storage market is in decline, and the short interest on PSTG is at 40%.
 The odds are against PSTG.
 Even though the overall storage pie is over $40B, there isn't much room for new players.
 Many storage hopefuls will go out of business.

-To consider if PSTG will be successful we need to spend more time on the competitive dynamics and less time on the financials.
+To consider if PSTG will be successful, we need to spend more time on the competitive dynamics and less time on the financials.
 Reviewing financial models is just the start.
-For PSTG to become an independent and profitable company they will need to crush the competition.
+For PSTG to become an independent and profitable company, it will need to crush the competition.

-This is how we believe things will play out;
+This is how we believe things will play out:

 - PSTG M10 launch is really going to hurt NMBL.
 NMBL has historically been very successful in its core commercial business.
 The M10 will see PSTG play lower into the market and run up against NMBL more often.
 This is bad news for NMBL.

-- PSTG launch of flashblade will compete head to head with EMC Isilon and NTAP.
-PSTG is now entering a new market, being the NAS market, where NTAP and EMC Isilon have been very strong in.
+- PSTG's launch of FlashBlade will compete head to head with EMC Isilon and NTAP.
+PSTG is now entering a new market, the NAS market, where NTAP and EMC Isilon have been very strong in.

 - All the marketing hype from PSTG regarding NVMe could create uncertainty amongst other vendors and become an opportunity for PSTG.
 PSTG is already guaranteeing an upgrade path to NVMe.

-- Hyper converged Infrastructure vendors such as Nutanix (NASDAQ:NTNX) are disrupting the storage industry.
-Early use cases appear to be Regional office/VDI.
-The early use cases are more likely to hurt NMBL storage who has more of a commercial focus than an enterprise focus.
+- Hyper Converged Infrastructure vendors such as Nutanix (NASDAQ:NTNX) are disrupting the storage industry.
+Early use cases appear to be regional office/VDI.
+The early use cases are more likely to hurt NMBL which has more of a commercial focus than an enterprise focus.

 - NMBL is most likely to be hurt by cloud computing.
 This is due to its commercial focus.

 - PSTG is better positioned due to its focus on the enterprise.
-PSTG's expanded product portfolio will address additional use cases such as unstructured and semi-structured data.
-This will partially immunize PSTG from the industry threats mentioned earlier.
+Its expanded product portfolio will address additional use cases such as unstructured and semi-structured data.
+This will partially immunize the company from the industry threats mentioned earlier.

 The storage market is too competitive to support new entrants unless they can truly disrupt the competition and industry.
-For the reasons explained above we believe PSTG is doing just this and is hurting NMBL, EMC and NTAP.
-NMBL is growing but is facing intense competition as described earlier and we don't believe NMBL will become profitable and independent.
+For the reasons explained above, we believe PSTG is doing just this and is hurting NMBL, EMC and NTAP.
+NMBL is growing, but is facing intense competition as described earlier and we don't believe it will become profitable and independent.
 NMBL will struggle.

-We believe PSTG is strengthening its competitive position and is consistently rolling out new products such as M10 and flashblade to provide a consistent increase in their TAM.
-This continuous strengthening of their competitive position and innovation gives PSTG a real chance to succeed.
+We believe PSTG is strengthening its competitive position and is consistently rolling out new products such as M10 and FlashBlade to provide a consistent increase in its TAM.
+This continuous strengthening of its competitive position and innovation gives PSTG a real chance to succeed.
 Success means independent and profitable.

-Financial Model and Fundamentals
+Financial model and fundamentals

 The below table looks at the financial model of NTAP, PSTG and NMBL.
-Interestingly, the market is extremely skeptical on the prospects of PSTG and NMBL and Price to Revenue Multiples are in line with NTAP.
+Interestingly, the market is extremely skeptical on the prospects of PSTG and NMBL, and price to revenue multiples are in line with NTAP.
 PSTG is growing the fastest and is starting to reduce its negative free cash flow margin and is trading at a modest premium to NTAP.
 NMBL is struggling to reign in losses.

 |